cannonlang/Governance/Core/Meetings.md

 A *two-thirds majority* is required to approve changes to the governance of the language or library.

 A *two-thirds majority* is required to establish a new working group.

+## Additional Meetings

+The Project Manager may convene additional meetings under all of the above rules, outside of the normal monthly meeting, with reasonable cause.
+A majority of the Core Working Group may request that the Project Manager convene such a meeting.

+Additionally, when it is necessary for the proper excercise of power granted by this Governance, and when 3/4s of the Core Working Group agree, the Project Manager may convene an emergency meeting to resolve issues in the proper excercise of such power.
+Such emergency meetings dispose of the requirements of an agenda and minutes, and the results of the meeting may be discussed in the subsequent standard meeting of the Core Working Group, or included in the transcription of the previous meeting if the issue arrose from that previous meeting.